cristianosigm/shopping-cart/README.md

 # Running the application

-To run this application using the runnable JAR file (sent via e-mail):
+To run this application using the runnable JAR file (available under the "dist" folder), use the following command, via terminal, in the same folder as the JAR file:

-* Save the JAR file in any folder;
-* Access it via terminal and use the command:
 * **java -jar ./shopping-cart-0.0.1.jar**

 # Additional documentation